opendatahub-io/odh-dashboard/data/getting-started/pachyderm.md

         The command installs Pachyderm’s CLI (`pachchtl`) in your notebook environment.

         **Note**: The version of `pachctl` must match the version of Pachyderm deployed by the Operator.
 Pachyderm’s version is available on the Operator’s description.
         At a minimum, you should always use the identical major & minor versions of `pachctl` and Pachyderm (`pachd`).
-Note that `/v2.0.2/pachctl_2.0.2_linux_amd64.tar.gz` refers to version 2.0.2 of Pachyderm.
-Depending on the version currently deployed by the Operator, you might need to update `2.0.2` to the version deployed.
+Note that the following package `/v2.0.3/pachctl_2.0.3_linux_amd64.tar.gz` (see command line below) refers to version 2.0.3 of Pachyderm.
+Depending on the version currently deployed by the Operator, you might need to update the version of `pachctl` (i.e.change `2.0.3` to `2.1.0` for example) in the command line.

         ```shell
-        ! curl -o /tmp/pachctl.tar.gz -L https://github.com/pachyderm/pachyderm/releases/download/v2.0.2/pachctl_2.0.2_linux_amd64.tar.gz && tar -xvf /tmp/pachctl.tar.gz  -C /tmp && cp /tmp/pachctl_2.0.2_linux_amd64/pachctl  /opt/app-root/bin/
+        ! curl -o /tmp/pachctl.tar.gz -L https://github.com/pachyderm/pachyderm/releases/download/v2.0.3/pachctl_2.0.3_linux_amd64.tar.gz && tar -xvf /tmp/pachctl.tar.gz  -C /tmp && cp /tmp/pachctl_2.0.3_linux_amd64/pachctl  /opt/app-root/bin/
         ```

     - Create a new context for your CLI to connect to your cluster: